zRkPTLdWQxDD6A5/pojavlauncherteam.github.io/about-pojavlauncher/legal.md

 # Is PojavLauncher legal?

-The simple answer is yes.

-PojavLauncher follows along with the Terms that Mojang has laid out for its users, meaning that the following points still apply:
+PojavLauncher is legal, as it follows along with the Terms that Mojang has laid out for its users, meaning that the following points still apply:

 - Demo accounts replace offline accounts (will be fully applied in a future update).
 - Local accounts are offline accounts, which are restricted to single-player and offline servers, and cannot download Minecraft from Mojang's servers.